Associated groups of symmetric quandles: Group-theoretic characterization of

 in $R$, the element $w\in F(X)$ is expressed as a word on $X^\pm$, say

 then the relation is rephrased by

 By the iterated use of relations $\bare_y^{-1}\bare_x\bare_y =\bare_{y^{-1}x {y^{}}}$ $(x,y\in Q)$ again, it follows that

 holds in $\As(Q,\rho)$, which means that the relation \eqref{eq:C-gp-rel} is valid in $\As(Q,\rho)$.
-Since $\As(Q,\rho)$ is generated by $s_x$ $(x\in X)$ and the homomorphism $p_Q$ is surjective, $p_Q$ must be an isomorphism. \end{proof} As a byproduct of Theorem \ref{thm:C-group}, we obtain the following corollary: \begin{cor} For a group $G$, the following two conditions are equivalent: \begin{enumerate} \item $G$ is isomorphic to $\As(Q,\rho)$ for some symmetric quandle $(Q,\rho)$. \item $G$ admits a twisted Wirtinger presentation. \end{enumerate} \end{cor} \begin{proof} Condition (2) implies (1) by Theorem \ref{thm:C-group}.
+Since $\As(Q,\rho)$ is generated by $s_x$ $(x\in X)$ and the homomorphism $p_Q$ is surjective, $p_Q$ must be an isomorphism. \end{proof} As mentioned in the introduction, Coxeter groups admit twisted Wirtinger presentation.
+Since finite crystallographic reflection groups are Coxeter groups, Theorem \ref{thm:C-group} generalizes a result of Majid--Rietsch \cite{MR4292536} mentioned above.
+As a byproduct of Theorem \ref{thm:C-group}, we obtain the following corollary: \begin{cor} For a group $G$, the following two conditions are equivalent: \begin{enumerate} \item $G$ is isomorphic to $\As(Q,\rho)$ for some symmetric quandle $(Q,\rho)$. \item $G$ admits a twisted Wirtinger presentation. \end{enumerate} \end{cor} \begin{proof} Condition (2) implies (1) by Theorem \ref{thm:C-group}.
 Conversely, for any symmetric quandle $(Q,\rho)$, the presentation of its associated group

 can be transformed into a twisted Wirtinger presentation.
 Indeed, the relation $\bare_{\rho(x)}=\bare_x^{-1}$ is equivalent to the relation ${\bare_{\rho(x)}}^{-1}\bare_{\rho(x)}\bare_{\rho(x)}=\bare_x^{-1}$. \end{proof}